Kakuye/tutorial-darknet/README.md

    ```

 8. configure **weechat** for irc on the server so you can vpn or ssh into it. and chat from there if dont want to use local client
-   you have to change in all the file the entry "hispachati"
+   you have to change in all the file the entry "hispauser"

    ```
     cd ~/tutorial-darknet